Exemplar Fine-Tuning for 3D Human Model Fitting Towards In-the-Wild 3D Human Pose Estimation: Results

-By overfitting to a single sample, EFT could `break' the generalization capabilities of the regressor, and so the prior it captures.
-To test whether this is likely to happen, we overfit the regressor to a single sample by using resp.
-20 and 100 EFT iterations and then evaluate the accuracy of the overfitted regressor on the entirety of the 3DPW test set, recording the resulting accuracy.
-We repeat this experiment 500 times for different samples and report the results in Fig.~\ref{fig:Exemplar_analysis_1}.
-The performance of SPIN~\cite{kolotouros2019spin} and HMR~\cite{kanazawa2018end} are also shown for comparison.
+As we do not use any explicit pose prior terms in our EFT optimization ($\gamma=0$ in~\cref{eq:exemplar_loss}), by overfitting to a single sample EFT could `break' the implicit pose prior originally captured in the regressor, potentially causing the results drifting away from the true poses in the later EFT iterations.
+To test this, we can check the generalization capabilities of the overfitted pose regressor from EFT procedure on each single sample, by evaluating the accuracy of the overfitted regressor on the entirety of the 3DPW test set.
+We repeat this test for 500 different samples by using 20 and 100 EFT iterations respectively and report the results in \cref{fig:Exemplar_analysis_1}.
+The performance of SPIN~\cite{kolotouros2019spin} (blue line) and HMR~\cite{kanazawa2018end} (cyan line) are also shown for comparison.
 As can be noted, the overfitted regressors still perform very well overall, suggesting that the network \emph{retains} its good properties despite EFT\@.
 In particular, the performance is at least as good as the HMR baseline~\cite{kanazawa2018end}, and occasionally the overall performance improves after overfitting a single sample.
 The effect is different for different samples --- via inspection, we found that samples that are more likely to `disrupt' the regressor contain significant occlusions or annotation errors.
-Note that the fine-tuned network is discarded after applying EFT on a single example --- this analysis is only meant to illustrate the effect of fine-tuning, but has no direct implications on the effectiveness of EFT\@.
+Note that the overfitted network is discarded after applying EFT on a single example --- this analysis is only meant to illustrate the effect of fine-tuning.